R-Ligier/ComputerArchitecture2/Notes1.md

 - Means no datapath resource can be used more than once per instruction
 - If element needed more than once, it must be duplicated.
-- Need a memory for instructions separate from one for data -
+- Need a memory for instructions separate from one for data

 ### **Pipelining**
-Implementation technique in which multiple instructions are overlapped in execution.
+- Implementation technique in which multiple instructions are overlapped in execution.
+-  Pipeline instruction-execution - 5 steps:
+    1. Fetch the instruction memory
+    2. Read registers while decoding the instruction.
+The regular format\ of MIPS instruction allows reading and decoding occur simultaneously.
+    3. Execute the operation or calculate an address
+    4. Access an operand in data memory
+    5. Write the result into a register

 ### **Terminology**